Why image Windows Server 2012 (R2)?

 Permission limit.
 To use Windows Server Backup, you must be a member of the Backup Operators or Administrators group, or you must have been delegated the appropriate authority.

-AOMEI Backupper Server is professional backup and disaster recovery software that possesses multiple features for both novices and IT experts.
+As for alternative software, you could consider using AOMEI Backupper Server, a professional backup and disaster recovery software, which integrates multiple outstandaing features for both novices and IT experts to protect server computer.

 Step 2.
-Edit “Task Name” if you want to, and choose the new hard drive by clicking the bar that the arrow points.
-Then click "Start Backup".
+Edit “Task Name” if you want to, and then choose the new hard drive by clicking the bar that the arrow points.
+Then click "Start Backup" to image Windows Server 2012 (R2) to new hard drive.

 Step 3.
 Click “Finish” when the task has been completed.